 What is Netwire RAT?

-Netwire is available for purchase on the darknet in the underground hacking communities where attackers can buy this RAT for the price of 40 to 140 USD.
+Netwire malware is available for purchase on the darknet in the underground hacking communities where attackers can buy this RAT for the price of 40 to 140 USD.
 In addition, Netwire can be purchased on the surface internet for a price of 180 USD.
 Notably, in 2016 Netwire received an update which added the functionality to steal data from devices connected to the infected machine, such as USB credit card readers, allowing Netwire to perform POS attacks.